 Labor Management Features

 Workforce planning software has come a long way in just a few years.
 Vendors today can integrate sophisticated labor management modules into some of the best warehouse management software that companies use as part of their enterprise automation solutions.
 Labor management tools can identify staff and maintain staff schedules, while also matching individual staff members to tasks.
-The labor side of the equation is critically important in making sure that planned activities actually happen as they were planned.
-These labor management features often include hours tracking for individual workers, a scheduling dashboard, and a long-term reporting feature that shows personnel-hours per project.
+The labor side of the equation is critically important in making sure that activities actually happen as they were planned.
+Labor is, obviously, critical to a functioning warehouse.
+Make sure some of these features are present in any warehouse management system you choose:

 In addition, support for these types of vendor products is key.
 Support features include specific offers of on-site or telephone support during a given time frame, as well as direct response support capability.
-Buyers should look for specific support clauses in vendors’ service level agreements (SLAs) to make sure that they are on solid ground in case of an emergency.
+Buyers should look carefully at the support clauses in vendors’ service level agreements (SLAs) to make sure that they are on solid ground in case of an emergency.

 All of the above features and functionality make warehouse management software extremely valuable to companies that need to maintain their warehouse operations.
-Look for these important features when vendors for warehouse management.
+Look for these important features when choosing a vendor:

 Warehouse Operations Management Best Practices